ElhanM/instagram-clone/README.md

 # Instagram clone

-## Fullstack web app made using the MERN stack with API debouncing, pagination (infinite scroll done with React Query) and optimistic updates
+## Fullstack web app made using the MERN stack with user authentication, API debouncing, pagination (infinite scroll done with React Query) and optimistic updates

 ### Frontend is hosted with netlify and backend with heroku